oracle-livelabs/adb/shared/adw-managing-monitoring/adw-managing-monitoring.md

     ![](images/metrics-explorer-alarms-health-checks.jpg " ")

 ## Task 6: View Performance Data from the Performance Hub
 You can view real-time and historical performance data from the Performance Hub.
-Performance Hub shows information about Active Session History (ASH) analytics, SQL monitoring, and workload.
+Performance Hub shows information about Active Session History (ASH) analytics and SQL monitoring.

-1. In your ADW Finance Mart **Database Details** page, click **Performance Hub**.
+1. In your ADW\_Finance|_Mart **Database Details** page, or from the **Database Actions Launchpad Monitoring** section, click **Performance Hub**.

     ![](images/click-performance-hub.png " ")